issp-center-dev/HPhi/doc/tutorial/en/source/zero_temperature/spin_dimer.rst

  2S  = 1
  H   = 2

+Please check the LOBCG method reproduces the energy (energy is output in ***output/zvo_energy.dat** ).

+**This is just a pedagogical example.**
+By changing H = 20 (very large magnetic field), please examine what will happen.
-In contrast to the Lanczos method, this calculation will work well !
+In contrast to the Lanczos method,
+LOBCG will work well !
-Please think why the CG method works well for the dimer.
+Please think why the LOBCG method works well for the large magnetic field.

 Please also check the excited states can be correctly obtained by using LOBCG method.
+(Please compare the energies obtained by the full diagonalization.)
 An example of the input file (stan.in) is as follows::

  L=2